 In addition to being a resident of California who is at least 18 years old, functional need is one of two major eligibility factors that CBAS considers when evaluating applicants.
 This program has more rigid functional need requirements than its predecessor, Adult Day Health Care, which was the cause of much of the controversy surrounding its creation.
 To qualify candidates must require a nursing facility level of care or have a severe cognitive impairment.
 Typically, this means a progressive disorder such as dementia or Alzheimer's.
 This also includes individuals who have had a brain injury and a major stroke.
 However, persons in the earlier stages of progressive disorders do not automatically qualify.
 They must be diagnosed and need assistance to perform at least two of the activities of daily living.

 Financial resources, both income and assets, are the second major eligibility consideration.
 CBAS is a Medi-Cal program.
 Beneficiaries must qualify for Aged and Disabled Medi-Cal.
 Income and asset limits change annually.
-(The 2019 limits are posted in the table below.)
+(The income limits change in April of each year.
+The limits, effective April 2019 - May 2020, are posted in the table below.)
 Individuals or couples over these limits will have a share of cost to pay monthly towards their care services.

 Please note: When only one spouse of a married couple is applying for Medicaid, only the income of the applicant spouse is counted.
 Said another way, the non-applicant spouse’s income does not impact the eligibility of the applicant spouse.
 Unlike with income, assets of a married couple are considered jointly owned, even when only one spouse of a married couple is applying for Medicaid.
 Learn more here.
 While the countable asset limits are quite low, many assets are exempt from being counted.
 Most importantly, one’s home, household furnishings, personal items, and a vehicle are exempt.